ai-cfia/nachet-backend/docs/Tagarno_API_objective.md

 ### Potential issue
 ---
 We need to carefully exchange image.
 If a transformation occurs during the exchange process, exif information can be lost.
 Therefore, we need to valide if data follow the picture when it goes through the frontend to the backend.

 ### List of validation
 ---
 - [ ] Validate that Tagarno image produce exif metadata
-- [ ] Validate that image coming from frontend also produced exif metadata
+- [x] Validate that image coming from frontend also produced exif metadata :x:
 - [ ] Find another way to collect metadata from image if they don't recorded exif
-- [ ] Incorporate tiff tag into the functionnality since Tagarno image are .tiff extension
+- [ ] Incorporate TIFF tag into the functionnality since Tagarno image are .tiff extension
-- [x] Waiting for Jack to return email on API
+- [x] Waiting for Jack to return email on API :x:

 ### Return on validation

+#### Validate that Targano image produce exif metadata
+Ongoing

 #### Validate that image coming from frontend also produced exif metadata
 Nachet frontend send png image to be analyze by the pipelines(list of models).